 Economical

 Good packaging must be economical.
-It should not incur a huge amount on creating a container for the product otherwise it will increase your product’s costs so the selling price.
+It should not incur a huge amount to create a container for the product otherwise it will increase your product’s costs so the selling price.

 Functional